AI Tools for Content Creators: Work Smarter, Not Harder

 What it does: A conversational AI that generates drafts, outlines, headlines, scripts, and repurposes existing content into new formats.

-- When to use it: Brainstorming topics, creating first drafts, turning long-form content into social posts, and getting quick answers to research questions.
+- When to use it: Brainstorming topics, creating first drafts, generating social posts from long-form content, and answering research questions quickly.

-- Who it's for: Bloggers, YouTubers, podcasters, and social media managers who need rapid ideation and flexible copy.
+- Who it's for: Bloggers, YouTubers, podcasters, and social media managers who need fast ideation and adaptable copy.

 - Short example: Ask for a 600-word blog outline about sustainable fashion, then request three tweet-sized hooks and a 30-second video script based on that outline.